weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-4-secure-container-firewalls.md

 XXX-START-DETAILS-BLOCK

-**Note:** This example uses Digital Ocean, but you can just as easily create these two instances in AWS or whatever your favorite cloud provider is.
+**Note:** This example uses Digital Ocean, but you can just as easily create these three instances in AWS or whatever your favorite cloud provider is.

 <h2 id="set-up-droplets-in-digital-ocean">Set Up Droplets in Digital Ocean</h2>

-Sign up for [Digital Ocean](https://digitalocean.com) and create three Ubuntu instances, where you'll deploy a Kubernetes cluster, add a container network using Weave Net and finally deploy the Sock Shop onto the cluster and verify this deployment with the one you just did on your laptop in Weave Cloud.
+Sign up or log into [Digital Ocean](https://digitalocean.com) and create three Ubuntu 16.04 instances, where you'll deploy a Kubernetes cluster, add a container network using Weave Net and finally deploy the Sock Shop onto the cluster and verify this deployment with the one you just did on your laptop in Weave Cloud.

 **Note:** It is recommended that each host have at least 4 gigabytes of memory in order to run this demo smoothly.

-<h3 id="set-up-droplets-in-digital-ocean-create-two-ubuntu-instances">Create two Ubuntu Instances</h3>
+<h3 id="set-up-droplets-in-digital-ocean-create-three-ubuntu-instances">Create three Ubuntu Instances</h3>

-Next you'll move over to Digital Ocean and create two Ubuntu droplets.
-Both machines should run Ubuntu 16.04 with 4GB or more of RAM per machine.
+Next you'll move over to Digital Ocean and create three Ubuntu 16.04 droplets.
+All of the machines should run Ubuntu 16.04 with 4GB or more of RAM per machine.

 <h3 id="set-up-droplets-in-digital-ocean-adding-an-additional-instance-to-weave-cloud">Adding an Additional Instance to Weave Cloud</h3>

+Sign up or log into [Weave Cloud](https://cloud.weave.works/).

-Before you start installing Kubernetes, create an additional instance in Weave Cloud.
-This extra instance assists you when you're deploying Kubernetes and will also allow you to see the Sock Shop as it spins up on Kubernetes.
+Before you start installing Kubernetes, you may wish to [create an additional instance in Weave Cloud](https://cloud.weave.works/instances/create).
+This extra instance provides a separate "workspace" for this cluster, and in it you will be able to see the Sock Shop as it spins up on Kubernetes.

-Select the 'Create New Instance' command located in the menu bar.
+To create an additional instance, select the 'Create New Instance' command located in the menu bar.

-<h2 id="set-up-a-kubernetes-cluster">Set up a Kubernetes Cluster</h2>
+<h2 id="set-up-a-kubernetes-cluster-with-kubeadm">Set up a Kubernetes Cluster with kubeadm</h2>

 This is by far the simplest way in which to install Kubernetes.
 In a few commands, you will have deployed a complete Kubernetes cluster with a resilient and secure container network onto the Cloud Provider of your choice.

 The installation uses a tool called `kubeadm` which is part of Kubernetes 1.4.

 This process works with local VMs, physical servers and/or cloud servers.
 It is simple enough that you can easily integrate its use into your own automation (Terraform, Chef, Puppet, etc).

 See the full [`kubeadm` reference](http://kubernetes.io/docs/admin/kubeadm) for information on all `kubeadm` command-line flags and for advice on automating `kubeadm` itself.

-<h3 id="set-up-a-kubernetes-cluster-objectives">Objectives</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-objectives">Objectives</h3>

 * Install a secure Kubernetes cluster on your machines
-* Install a pod network on the cluster so that application components (pods) can talk to each other
+* Install Weave Net as a pod network on the cluster so that application components (pods) can talk to each other
 * Install a sample microservices application (a socks shop) on the cluster
 * View the result in Weave Cloud as you go along

-<h3 id="set-up-a-kubernetes-cluster-installing-kubelet-and-kubeadm-on-your-hosts">Installing kubelet and kubeadm on Your Hosts</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-installing-kubelet-and-kubeadm-on-your-hosts">Installing kubelet and kubeadm on Your Hosts</h3>

-You will install the following packages on all the machines:
+You will install the required packages on all the machines.

-* `docker`: the container runtime, which Kubernetes depends on. v1.11.2 is recommended, but v1.10.3 and v1.12.1 are known to work as well.
-* `kubelet`: the most core component of Kubernetes.
-  It runs on all of the machines in your cluster and does things like starting pods and containers.
-* `kubectl`: the command to control the cluster once it's running.
-  You will only need this on the master, but it can be useful to have on the other nodes as well.
-* `kubeadm`: the command to bootstrap the cluster.

-For each host:
+For each machine:

 * SSH into the machine and become `root` if you are not already (for example, run `sudo su -`):